This new community is the Gold Coast’s biggest ever urban renewal project. It’s also Australia’s first build-to-rent development.

 It’s as if the double helix is carrying the colour with it as it moves through the site, and it leaves splashes of colour on the buildings as it goes.

-The building facades are daubed with graded blues, greens, yellows, oranges and reds, creating a sort of shared DNA for the village.
+The building facades are in graded blues, greens, yellows, oranges and reds, creating a sort of shared DNA for the village.
 The hot yellows and oranges at the village heart cede to softer greens on the fringe.
 The brightest colours in our palette come from nature: the neon green of the red-eyed tree frog and reds and yellows of indigenous grevilleas and melaleucas.